gouxiangchen/UR5-control-with-RG2/README.md

 # UR5-control-with-RG2
-using TCP/IP network comunication to control UR5 robot with a RG2 gripper  **I wrote statrter code for this repo.**
+using TCP/IP network comunication to control UR5 robot with a RG2 gripper  **@MengHao666 wrote statrter code for this repo.**

 ## Motivation